What are the Disadvantages of Going into the Military?

 Joining the military is a life-changing decision that is not to be taken lightly.
 If you are one of the thousands considering military service, there are many pros or reasons why you should join, but you can’t ignore the ever-growing list of disadvantages of going into the military.

 Before raising your right hand, it’s important to understand the down-side, as well as the positives, of military service.
-In no particular order, the professional resume writers at Empire Resume are sharing a non-sugar-coated list of cons of joining the military:
+In no particular order, we’re sharing a non-sugar-coated list of cons of joining the military:

 1. Separation from loved ones